Core App Dashboard: How to build a single source of truth system dashboard for your business

 There are a few payment metrics that you need to track in the dashboard, including total revenue, average transaction value, payment method breakdown, and chargeback rate.
 Let's shed some light on each of them:

 • Average transaction value is another key metric to track as it provides insight into customer behavior.
-Businesses use this data to optimize their pricing strategies and find cross-selling and up-selling opportunities.
+Businesses use this data to optimize pricing strategies and find cross-selling and up-selling opportunities.

-• The chargeback rate is another essential metric to track as it measures the number of disputed transactions.
+• The chargeback rate measures the number of disputed transactions.
 High chargeback rates can indicate issues with fraud or customer dissatisfaction.

 6. Expenses